Y2Kgunner/Minishell/README.md

 The objective of this project is to create a custom shell program that mimics the behavior of a Bash shell.
 The shell is able to interpret and execute commands entered by the user, handle various special characters, implement built-in commands, and support advanced features like redirections and pipes.

+I collaborated on this project with <a href="https://github.com/Larakh88">
+ Lara Elkhoury
+</a>.

 ## Key Features

 - Display a prompt when waiting for a new command